renovatebot/renovate/docs/usage/python.md

 ## Versioning support

-The [PEP440](https://www.python.org/dev/peps/pep-0440/) versioning scheme has been rewritten for JavaScript for the purposes of use in this project is published as [@renovatebot/pep440](https://github.com/renovatebot/pep440).
+We've written a TypeScript version of the [PEP440 specification](https://www.python.org/dev/peps/pep-0440/) so we can use it in Renovate bot.
+You can find this project in our [`renovatebot/pep440` repository](https://github.com/renovatebot/pep440).

-It supports both pinned versions as well as ranges.
+Our PEP440 implementation supports pinned versions and ranges.
-Legacy versions (`===` prefix) are ignored.
+Legacy versions with the `===` prefix are ignored.

 ## How it works

 1. Renovate searches through each repository for package files
 1. Existing dependencies are extracted from the package files
-1. Renovate looks up the latest version on [PyPI](https://pypi.org/) to determine if any upgrades are available
+1. Renovate searches for the latest version on [PyPI](https://pypi.org/) to decide if there are upgrades
-1. If the source package includes a GitHub URL as its source, and has a "changelog" file or uses GitHub releases, a Release Note will be embedded in the generated PR
+1. If the source package includes a GitHub URL as its source, and has a "changelog" file _or_ uses GitHub releases, a Release Note will be embedded in the generated PR

 ## Alternative file names

-The default file matching regex for `requirements.txt` aims to pick up the most popular conventions for file naming, but it's possible that some get missed.
+The default file matching regex for `requirements.txt` follows common file name conventions.
-If you have a specific file or file pattern you want the Renovate bot to find, use the `fileMatch` field in the `pip_requirements` object. e.g.:
+But Renovate may not find all your files.

+You can tell Renovate where to find your file(s) by setting your own `fileMatch` regex:

 ```json
 {